ueapy/ppd_python/README.md

 To interact with the course notebooks requires several steps.
 Please complete these before the course begins:
 ## 1. Install Anaconda
-If you are using a UEA desktop it should already be installed (press the Windows key and start typing anaconda to check)
+If you are using a UEA desktop Anaconda Navigator should already be installed (press the Windows key and start typing anaconda to check)

 If you are using a UEA laptop, install Anaconda from the UEA software centre